 - Buy a wine preserver.
 If you drink a lot of wine, consider investing in a wine preserver.
 The wine preserver “sucks” all the air from the bottle, reducing oxygenation and extending the lifespan of your wine.
 Another type of preserver uses inert gas which you squirt into the opened bottle before sealing, the idea being that the heavier inert gas sits on top of the wine helping prevent oxygen contact.

-- For those with a bigger budget you might consider a Coravin wine system.
-This clever device extracts the wine through the cork (without having to open the bottle) and replaces any air in bottle with argon gas.
+- For those with a bigger budget, you might consider a Coravin wine system.
+This clever device extracts the wine through the cork (without having to open the bottle) and replaces any air in the bottle with argon gas.
 You can sample your expensive wines a glass at a time over months or years!

 Follow these rules of thumb as soon as you finish drinking!